Compliance with Non-Discrimination Laws and Regulations

 - Conducted by officials who are appropriately trained and who do not have a conflict of interest or bias for or against the Complainant or the Respondent.

 The following terms are used as defined below by the university in our policy and procedures.

 Consent: The State of California has adopted an affirmative consent standard in the determination of whether consent was given by both parties to sexual activity.
 “Affirmative consent” means affirmative, conscious, and voluntary agreement to engage in sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that he or she has the affirmative consent of the other or others to engage in sexual activity.
 Lack of protest or resistance does not mean consent, nor does silence mean consent.
 Affirmative consent must be ongoing throughout a sexual activity and can be revoked at any time.
 The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never by itself be assumed to be an indicator of consent.

 a.
-The complainant was asleep or unconscious.
+The Complainant was asleep or unconscious.

 b.
-The complainant was incapacitated due to the influence of drugs, alcohol, or medication so that the complainant could not understand the fact, nature, or extent of the sexual activity.
+The Complainant was incapacitated due to the influence of drugs, alcohol, or medication so that the Complainant could not understand the fact, nature, or extent of the sexual activity.

-Sexual Assault: The term "sexual assault" is used to mean an offense that meets the definition of rape, fondling, incest, or statutory rape as used in the Federal Bureau of Investigation's Uniform Crime Reporting program.
+Sexual Assault: The term “sexual assault” is used to mean an offense that meets the definition if rape, fondling, incest, or statutory rape as used in the Federal Bureau of Investigation’s Uniform Crime Reporting program.

 Rape is defined as the penetration, no matter how slight, of the vagina or anus with any body part or object or oral penetration by a sex organ of another person, without the consent of the victim.